NVSL/QuadClass-Resources/labs/Sensing-And-Filtering/README.md

 ### Tuning Tips

-Neither the complimentary filter nor the IMU's filters are sufficient to get with we need: A smooth, non-drifting pitch angle in the presence of motor noise.
+Neither the complimentary filter nor the IMU's filters are sufficient on their own to get what we need: A smooth, non-drifting pitch angle in the presence of motor noise.
 It will take some trial and error to get the right output.
 Here are some tips:

 1. Our gyroscopes are quite accurate, so integrating doesn't cause very much drift.
-They are are also pretty immune to vibrational noise.
+They are are also somewhat immune to vibrational noise.
 This argues for a high complementary gain.
 2. The accelerometer has no drift, but is extremely susceptible to vibrations.
-This argues for an aggressive (i.e., very low) cut off frequency for the accelerometer.
+This argues for a low cut off frequency for the accelerometer.
 This is ok especially because the gyroscope will provide good high-frequency data.
 3. If your complimentary gain is too high, your measurements will drift.
 The drift can be very, very slow, but so take time to make sure it's not there.

+You'll need to experiment quite a bit to get good measurement.
+The more tuning you can do without recompiling, the better.

 ### Turn in Your Work

 Commit your results:

-1. `Commit an updated version of quad_firmware.ino` and `remote_firmware.ino`.
+1. Commit an updated version of `quad_firmware.ino` and `remote_firmware.ino`.
-2. Commit any modified libraries you use in your firmware.
-3. Include a file called `noise.txt` that describes succintly what settings you used for filtering in hardware and software.
+3. Include a file called `noise.txt` that lists these values:
+    1. How quickly you are reading data from the IMU
+    2. Your ODR
+    3. Your ODR Ratio
+    4. The cutoff frequencies for the accelerometer and gyro filters.
+    5. The configuration values you used for the registers you medified (written using the macros.)

 Once you've committed everything, create a tag called "sensing-and-filtering" Be sure to make it an "annotated" tag and push it to your repo (https://git-scm.com/book/en/v2/Git-Basics-Tagging).
 Verify that it is visible on github.